ElifUskuplu/KnowTex/README.md

 **KnowTeX** is a standalone Python GUI tool that analyzes LaTeX projects to construct **knowledge dependency graphs** among mathematical statements and proofs.
 It expands your TeX project, parses the document structure, extracts labeled environments, and visualizes how results depend on one another via `\uses{...}` and `\proves{...}` annotations.

 Derived from [Patrick Massot’s *plastexdepgraph* plugin](https://github.com/PatrickMassot/plastexdepgraph), KnowTeX provides similar functionality **without requiring PlasTeX or Lean blueprints**.

+**Artificial Intelligence Disclosure (AID)**

+Portions of the KnowTeX project were developed with the assistance of generative AI tools (ChatGPT, OpenAI GPT-5).
+These tools were used to help draft Python code, suggest refactoring patterns, and improve documentation clarity.
+All generated code was reviewed, tested, and validated by the author, who assumes full responsibility for the final implementation and design decisions.

 ---